decentraland/documentation/content/creator/scenes/debugging/debug-in-preview.md

 > Note: Keeping this panel open can negatively impact the frame rate and performance of your scene, so we recommend closing it while not in use.

-## Using the editor

-Using the Decentraland Editor, you can add breakpoints to your scene's code.
-When running a preview, whenever the code passes through these breakpoints, it pauses execution.
-A **Debug** panel opens, showing the current values of all variables at that point in time.

-This is especially useful to validate that the data at a given point in time is what you expect.
-You can also modify the values of any variable manually and resume execution with the blue play button, using those new variables.
-This is great to test corner cases, to make sure the scene behaves as expected on every scenario, which might otherwise be a lot harder to reproduce.

-1. Open VSCode in a Decentraland scene project.
-2. Click on the Debugger icon on the left sidebar.
-3. Click on `Run and Debug` and select `Decentraland` (this step might not be necessary if you already have a `.vscode/launch.json` file).
-4. Click on `Run`.
-A browser should open.
-5. Try setting a breakpoint and interacting with the scene in a way it will step on that line.

 ## Run code only in preview